python-docs-translations/transifex-automations/docs/new-translators.rst

 This guide is intended for language teams working on the Python documentation within the python-doc_ organization on Transifex_.
-Yes: not all teams translate on Transifex, so using Transifex is optional.
+Yes: not all teams translate on Transifex, using Transifex is optional.

 .. _python-doc: https://app.transifex.com/python-doc
 .. _Transifex: https://www.transifex.com/